benbagwell/PopStock/resources/design-document.md

 * Individual item reports
 * Configurable warehouse spaces and layouts (the initial product will use the same basic floor plan for all warehouses)

+### 4.3 Stretch Goals
+* Customer information database, with endpoints and front-end pages allowing the creation of customers and pulling of customer shipping reports.
+* Automatic warehouse layout creation and display

 # 5. Proposed Architecture Overview

 The initial product will provide the minimum lovable product (MLP) including creating, updating, and deleting inventory items, updating their metrics, spinning up new warehouses, selecting their products and arranging the items on the available shelf-space.